oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 detectable by the authorization server.

 Authorization servers may choose whether or not to issue refresh tokens to browser-based applications.
-However, in light of the impact of third-party cookie-blocking mechanisms, the use of refresh tokens has become significantly more attractive. {{-oauth-security-topics}} describes some additional requirements around refresh tokens on top of the recommendations of {{RFC6749}}.
-Applications and authorization servers conforming to this BCP MUST also follow the recommendations in {{-oauth-security-topics}}
+However, in light of the impact of third-party cookie-blocking mechanisms, the use of refresh tokens has become significantly more attractive. {{RFC9700}} describes some additional requirements around refresh tokens on top of the recommendations of {{RFC6749}}.
+Applications and authorization servers conforming to this BCP MUST also follow the recommendations in {{RFC9700}}
 around refresh tokens if refresh tokens are issued to browser-based applications.

 In particular, authorization servers:

-* MUST either rotate refresh tokens on each use OR use sender-constrained refresh tokens as described in {{Section 4.14.2 of -oauth-security-topics}}
+* MUST either rotate refresh tokens on each use OR use sender-constrained refresh tokens as described in {{Section 4.14.2 of RFC9700}}
 * MUST either set a maximum lifetime on refresh tokens OR expire if the refresh token has not been used within some amount of time
 * upon issuing a rotated refresh token, MUST NOT extend the lifetime of the new refresh token beyond the lifetime of the initial refresh token if the refresh token has a preestablished expiration time